vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/verify.md

 ---

-Click [here](/inspector-sm/index.md) to proceed to the next workshop module.
+Click [here](/host-layer/index.md) to proceed to the Host Layer round.